When I enter the UK, often border officer asks me a question:

 Four years ago, I read the article of a group of Russian scientists, all of them PhD, who suggested a novel method— the definition of fatigue threshold based on a visual-discrimination task.
 In their experiment, the participant pedalled on a bicycle ergometer at 114% of VO2max for one hour.
 Well, anyone who is familiar with sports physiology should know that at VO2 max an athlete can withstand 5-10 minutes.
 So their definition of VO2 max was nonsense.
 Yes, authors were not physiologists, but they were writing the paper on physiological threshold.
 Should I trust these scientists?
 Well, probably not.

 The specificity of sports science is that it is exploring the pretty uncertain, changeable, and multifactorial environment.

 Predictions and theories of sports science are not easy to test in fully controlled experiments.
-The effects of the training studies are not always possible to attribute to particular reasons.
+The effects of the training studies are not always possible to attribute to particular causes.
 Laboratory findings are often not applicable in real-life situations.